The Digital Customer Journey Mapping Process: 5 Key Steps

 • Values/Fears

 By outlining this information early on, you’ll be better able to identify where they belong later on.
-So, as tedious as this step may seem, you must begin here and get as detailed as you possibly can.
+So, as tedious as this step may seem, you must begin here and provide as much detail as possible.

 When a consumer makes a purchase, they are looking to solve a problem – this problem is their pain point.
 Customers head online to start researching solutions to these pain points, which is how they stumble upon brands.